|

 The state is divided into six appellate districts based on geography.

-trial courts.
-Only about 7 percent of the decisions of the Court
+all trial courts.
+Only about 7 percent of the decisions of the

-of Appeal are selected for publication and become part of California
+Court of Appeal are selected for publication and become part

-law.
-Decisions by a Court of Appeal panel are not binding on other
+of California law.
+Decisions by a Court of Appeal panel are not

 District headquarters for the Courts of Appeal are located